 Tower: These are most commonly tapered, tubular steel towers.
-However, concrete towers, concrete bases with steel upper sections and lattice towers are also used.
+However, concrete towers, concrete bases with steel upper sections and lattice towers are also used which also be supported by Repairing Concrete.
 Tower heights tend to be very site-specific and depend on rotor diameter and the wind speed conditions of the site.
 Ladders, and frequently elevators in today’s larger turbines, inside the towers allow access for service personnel to the nacelle.
 As tower height increases, diameter at the base also increases.

 Blades: Modern turbines typically use three blades, although other configurations are possible.
 Turbine blades are typically manufactured from fibreglassreinforced polyester or epoxy resin.
 However, new materials, such as carbon fibre, are being introduced to provide the high strength-to-weight ratio needed for the ever larger wind turbine blades being developed.
 It is also possible to manufacture the blades from laminated wood, although this will restrict the size.

 Generator: The generator is housed in the nacelle and converts the mechanical energy from the rotor to electrical energy.
 Typically, generators operate at 690 volt (V) and provide three-phase alternating current (AC).
 Doubly-fed induction generators are standard, although permanent magnet and asynchronous generators are also used for direct-drive designs.
 Learn more about this when you contact experts who provide generator installation in Clarksville, TN.